Monitoring server performance under load

 WebLOAD’s built-in integration with application performance management (APM) tools helps you take root cause analysis one step further.
 Once you identify a performance issue using WebLOAD you can switch to your APM tool and correlate the WebLOAD transaction to the server-side event.
 You can accurately identify events behind bottlenecks and quickly resolve issues.

-WebLOAD currently provides built-in integration with Dynatrace and AppDynamics.
+WebLOAD currently provides built-in integration with Dynatrace, AppDynamics, New Relic and Nagios.